April is Sexual Assault Awareness Month.

 Other Events Throughout the Month Include:

-- Pillow Talk: Healthy Sexual Communication on Thursday, April 25th from 3:30pm-5pm in the Women's Center
+- Knowledge Exchange: Mediating Media Intake on Tuesday, April 24th from 4-5:30pm in the Women's Center

-- Knowledge Exchange: Deconstructing the Perfect Victim on Thursday, April 30th from 5-6pm in the Women's Center
+- Healthy Sexuality Workshop on Monday, April 30th at 4pm in the Women's Center

 Ongoing Events and Resources for Survivors and Allies:

-- We Believe You General Body Meetings.
+- We Believe You General Body Meetings every Tuesdays at 7pm in the Fireside Lounge (this location and time may change).
 We Believe You is a student organization for activists against sexual assault.
 Come join them aid the movement against sexual assault; as well as support the survivor community.
-Email firstname.lastname@example.org for updated information on meeting times.

-- We Believe You Discussion Group every Wednesday from 4-5pm in the Women’s Center.
-This discussion group is a private discussion for survivors of sexual assault co-hosted by the Women's Center and We Believe You
+- We Believe You Discussion Group every Wednesday from 5:30-6:30 pm in the Women’s Center.
+This discussion group is for survivors of sexual assault or those wanting to learn more about supporting survivors.

 Follow us on Facebook, Twitter, and Instagram for SAAM updates and information throughout the month of April!